 Publishing house is made up of many people.
 There are editors, sub-editors, cover designers, marketing and PR team, acquisition team etc. Each one of these departments have an important role to play in the making of a book.
 Depending upon your area of interest, you could consider working for any of these departments in a publishing house.
 A job in publishing can be a great learning experience.

-The tips and tricks of trade that you will learn while doing so, can also be helpful when your book is ready.
-You can then finally turn your dream of being a published author into reality and utilise all this information by practically applying it all.
+The tips and tricks of the trade that you will learn while doing so, can also be helpful when your book is ready.
+You can then finally turn your dream of being a published author into reality and utilize all this information by practically applying it all.

 - Monthly earning from writing : (Range) Newbie Rs.
 10-15,000/-